top of page

 Stress Management

-Stress is a common mental, emotional and physical response to a difficult or challenging occurrence or situation.
-Brief levels of slightly increased stress are often inevitable and can even result in positive outcomes including change, motivation or growth.
-Yet, stress becomes problematic when it is either prolonged or it starts interfering with one’s quality of life and well-being.
-Some causes of stress may include work, school, health, finances, relationships, family responsibilities, or a significant change in one’s life, either expected or unexpected.
-With that said, the causes, experience, and effects of stress range so greatly with each individual.
-Together, we can understand the root of any current, unmanageable, stress and work towards individual, realistic and sustainable techniques, strategies and/or healthy coping mechanisms.
+Though stress is a common mental, emotional, and physical response to a difficult or challenging occurrence or situation, brief levels of slightly increased stress are often inevitable and can even result in positive outcomes including change, motivation, or growth.
+Yet, stress becomes problematic when it is either prolonged or starts interfering with one’s quality of life and well-being.

 Common symptoms of stress include